LP-CDF/AMi_Image_Analysis/README.md

 ```
 AMi controlling software needs a folder named "images".
 The date directory must have the format YYYYMMDD_HHMMSS (eg. 20191211_151023)
-The file "prep_date.txt" only contains the preparation date of the plate.
-It contains a single line with a date without specific format.
-It is used for logging purpose only.
+The file "prep_date.txt" contains the preparation date of the plate.
+It contains a single line with a date with format YYYYMMDD and is created within the program.
+It is used for logging purpose only and is not mandatory.

 2019/12/12: